Daily reflection:

 On March 4th, I was also able to collaborate with other interns while in the office.
 I learned about their internship projects as well as some new things happening in the public health world.
 I was also able to use this day to catch up on my day-to-day reports and clean up my journal entries.

 On March 5th, I met with the DPH on Microsoft Teams, and we discussed tabling efforts to engage with the population at UGA during the Gaypril kickoff event.
 I brought up using the wheel that the Fontaine Center has, to incorporate a myth vs facts game surrounding PrEP uptake.
 This idea went over well, and I shall start working on gathering facts during spring break.
-I also reached out to another partner at DPH regarding some materials that can be sent out to the uga population in hopes that they may have more inclusive messaging.
+I also reached out to another partner at DPH regarding some materials that can be sent out to the UGA population in hopes that they may have more inclusive messaging.
 Inclusive messaging will help get the point across that PrEP is not just for men who have sex with men, but it is for anyone who participates in seemingly risky sexual behaviors.

 Weekly summary/competencies